BEGIN YOUR Healing JOURNEY.

 Ketamine therapy

-I offer ketamine-assisted therapy (KAP), both virtually and in-home, using Journey Clinical as a prescriber.
+I offer ketamine-assisted therapy (KAP), both virtually and in-home, collaborating with a prescriber and via lozenges.
 Ketamine-assisted therapy is the only currently legal psychedelic therapy in California outside of clinical trials.

 Learn more